SceneGate/Ekona/docs/specs/cartridge/header.md

 information about the program as well as the address and size of the rest of the sections of the cartridge format.

+Formally it takes the first 0x4000 bytes of the cartridge file, but practically it is only 0x1000.

 ## Specification

 ### Base header